Cosmetic surgery in China

-Cosmetic surgery refers to the process, methods, and theories focusing on the enhancement of a person’s physical appearance.
+Cosmetic surgery refers to the process, methods, and theories focusing on the enhancement of a person's physical appearance.
 In China, there are over 10 million people who have undergone cosmetic surgery, 8.5 million of them are under 30 years old.
 The intensifying fixation with physical beauty has escalated the demand for cosmetic surgery in recent years.
 The influence of Korean pop stars and other celebrities, and social media have significantly prompted young people to undergo these surgeries.
-Among countries in the Asia-Pacific, China has one of the highest numbers of cosmetic surgeries and procedures carried out, though the total number is still proportionally very low considering China's immense population.

 Background

 The roots of modern cosmetic surgery in China goes back to a plastic surgeon called Song Ruyao.
 As a medical student during the Second Sino-Japanese war, he was sent to the University of Pennsylvania in 1943 to study reconstructive plastic surgery.
 He is considered the founder of the field in China, which would later include cosmetic surgery.

 Very few cosmetic surgeries took place before the Chinese Communist Revolution.
 During the Cultural Revolution, cosmetic surgeries were condemned as "bourgeois" for its focus on exterior form over practicality or function.
-In the 1980s, as cosmetic surgeries started becoming more accpetable, they also saw a rapid increase.
+In the 1980s, as cosmetic surgeries started becoming more acceptable, they also saw a rapid increase.

 In 1994, cosmetic surgery was introduced in Beijing and since then, the market has significantly evolved.
-Annually, Beijing's China-Japan Friendship Hospital catered to a total of 20,000 to 30,000 people in its plastic surgery department and the numbers have consistently risen over the years.
+In 2004, a beauty pageant where only contestants who had gone under the knife could enter crowned China's first "Miss Plastic Surgery".
+In 2010, Beijing's China-Japan Friendship Hospital catered to a total of 20,000 to 30,000 people in its plastic surgery department, and the numbers consistently rose over the years.

 Statistics

 Students make up the bulk of cosmetic surgery patients under 30 and estimates show that there are 20 million people in China who have had cosmetic surgery.
-In 2014 alone, over 7 million people, mostly young women, had cosmetic surgery, when the country’s cosmetic surgery industry was valued at RMB400 billion.
+In 2014 alone, over 7 million people, mostly young women, had cosmetic surgery, when the country's cosmetic surgery industry was valued at RMB400 billion.
 For every 100 buyers of medical beauty products, 64% per were from the post ’90s, followed by 19% of millennials.
 Reports also indicate an estimate of 100,000 cosmetic surgeons, of which only 10% were licensed.
 This signifies that 90% of facial surgery operations are carried out outside official medical systems.